bitsofcotton/ddpmopt/README.md

 2023/11/23 fix known tips, there was at most double error.
 2023/11/25 implement and revert the test to complement before to revertProgramInvariant, they doesn't improve well differed to shrinking.
 2023/12/06 fix ddpmopt.cc as makeProgramInvariant, revertProgramInvariant to better compatible with [0,1].
 2023/12/07 fix ddpmopt.cc makeProgramInvariant double apply serious bug in crush.
+Also, update readme as compatible with in/output. realclose.